 Still Don’t Believe Me?

-If you’ve read this far, and still aren’t convinced that putting gravel at the bottom of a put just pushes the perched water table up, but doesn’t improve drainage, then I have two diagrams from authoritative sources to illustrate the point:
+If you’ve read this far, and still aren’t convinced that putting gravel at the bottom of a put just pushes the perched water table up, but doesn’t improve drainage, then I have two diagrams and two direct quotations from authoritative sources to illustrate the point:

 - From the North Willamette Research and Extension Center, Oregon State University, Physical Properties of Container Media.